 They use un CV or curriculum vitae.

-The word résumé, as in: a one- to two-page document that sumarises a job seeker's qualifications is chiefly used only in the US and Canada.
+The word résumé, as in: a one- to two-page document that summarizes a job seeker's qualifications, is chiefly used only in the US and Canada.
 But the difference between a CV and a resume is a completely different kettle of fish.

-But what about those pesky dashes in résumé?
+How about those pesky accent dashes in résumé though?

 English doesn’t normally use accent marks (diacritics).
 We usually find them in foreign words.